Cinzia Altobelli MSc RGN UKCP reg Psychotherapist & Supervisor

 I am a UKCP registered Integrative psychotherapist, clinical supervisor and trainer with additional expertise in families and addiction.

 I have 20 years' experience working therapeutically in settings including the NHS, the community and the charity sector, helping individuals, couples and families with a wide range of moderate to complex problems.

-I believe the relationship you have with yourself and others is 'key' and I work to get a better understanding of how this, together with beliefs, feelings and repetitive patterns of behaviours, can get in the way of communication and realizing one's full potential.
-I use different theories to understand and support clients with different issues in order to provide a more tailored approach and greater range of options.
+I believe the relationship you have with yourself and others is 'key' and I work to get a better understanding of how this, together with beliefs, feelings and repetitive patterns of behaviours, can get in the way of communication and realizing your full potential.
+I use different theories to understand and support clients with different issues, to provide a more tailored approach and greater range of options.
 I like to work creatively and collaboratively and offer short term or long term sessions according to need and personal preference.

 I work in Shaftesbury, North Dorset within close reach of Wiltshire and Somerset and I am also available via skype by arrangement.

 - "The work that we did together has made me so strong from the inside out, and although I know there are tough times ahead, I am in the best place I have ever been to date, to deal with this".